Christopher Walkden

 Christopher Charles Walkden (18 April 1938 – 28 July 2011) was a British swimmer.
 He competed at the 1956 Summer Olympics and the 1960 Summer Olympics.

+Biography

+At the 1956 Olympic Games in Melbourne, Walken participated in the 200 metres breaststroke event.

-He represented England and won double bronze in the 220 yards breaststroke and the medley relay at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.
+In May 1958 he took part in the Empire Games trials in Blackpool and subsequently represented the English team at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.
+He competed in the 220 yards breaststroke event and helped England claim the bronze medal in the final of the men's 4 x 110 yards medley relay, with Graham Symonds, Neil McKechnie and Graham Sykes.

 At the ASA National British Championships he won the 220 yards breaststroke title in 1955, 1956 and 1958.